OpHaCo/fan_wifi/README.md

 # Description
 Resurrect your old fan!
 Add Wifi connectivity and control it from anyway!

+Project has been done in Amiqual4Home Equipex Creativity Lab - https://amiqual4home.inria.fr/

 # Prerequisities
  * Spark Core with latest firmware updates :